groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-06-15-color-individual-chart-series-points-using-groupdocs.assembly-for-java-18.5/index.md

 url: /2018/06/15/color-individual-chart-series-points-using-groupdocs.assembly-for-java-18.5/
 author: 'Ali Ahmed'
 summary: ''
-tags: []
+tags: ['GroupDocs.Assembly for Java', 'GroupDocs.Assembly for Java Releases']
-categories: ['GroupDocs.Assembly for Java', 'GroupDocs.Assembly for Java Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 [![Document Assembly API](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/03/groupdocs-assembly-java-1.png)](https://www.groupdocs.com/products/assembly/java)At [GroupDocs](https://www.groupdocs.com/), we keep on updating our products for better user experience.
 In this regard, we are excitedly announcing the monthly release of [GroupDocs.Assembly for Java](https://products.groupdocs.com/assembly/java) **18.5**.
 Using the latest version, you can now change color of chart series and individual point series dynamically for word processing, spreadsheet and presentation formats.
 We recommend you to [install](https://artifact.groupdocs.com/webapp/#/artifacts/browse/tree/General/repo/com/groupdocs/groupdocs-assembly/maven-assembly.xml) the latest version of API for a better experience.